 2. Write for Real People, Not Bots

 All generic CV/resume writing tips tell you a lot about an Applicant Tracking System (ATS), its importance, and how to get through it.
 Indeed, today recruiters still use the applicant tracking process to weed out the applications that don’t meet the job description requirements.
 Therefore, tailoring your resume to get through the ATS system is important – try stuffing your resume with popular resume keywords for instance.

-After reading up on the ATS system, many job seekers focus too much on writing their resume for ATS bots and completely forget about real readers.
+After reading up on the ATS system, many job seekers focus too much on writing their resumes for ATS bots and completely forget about real readers.
 The best approach is to write your CV/resume for three types of readers:

 - Hiring Manager